-- Courses that can be credited toward continuing education will have "CE" noted in the column next to the course expiration date.
+- Courses that have been approved for Continuing Education ("CE"), Continuing Education with an exam, and/or Qualifying Education ("QE") will have the approved number of credits listed in the applicable column.
 Courses approved by the Board will be the only courses that count toward your continuing education.

 - Not every approved course is on the Division’s list.
 Check with course providers for courses approved by other organizations.

 - Prior to taking a course not on the Division’s list, you should obtain proof of course approval from that course provider.